-The remaining \$1,085,000 in expenditures from the fund represented grants to two nonprofit organizations that assist the Supreme Court in providing oversight of the Ohio bench and bar and in the administration of justice.
-In Fiscal Year 2018, the Court awarded grants of \$400,000 to the Ohio Legal Assistance Foundation and \$685,000 to the Ohio Lawyers Assistance Program.
-These grants represent 4.15% and 7.11% respectively, of the expenditures from the fund.
+The remaining \$1,165,000 in expenditures from the fund represented grants to two nonprofit organizations that assist the Supreme Court in providing oversight of the Ohio bench and bar and in the administration of justice.
+In fiscal year 2019, the Court awarded grants of \$400,000 to the Ohio Access to Justice Foundation (formerly known as the Ohio Legal Assistance Foundation) and \$765,000 to the Ohio Lawyers Assistance Program.
+The grant to the Ohio Lawyers Assistance Program represents an increase of \$80,000 from fiscal year 2018 due to an increase in need for services for attorneys, judges, and law students.
+These grants represent 4 percent and nearly 8 percent respectively, of the expenditures from the fund.

-The Ohio Legal Assistance Foundation is established pursuant to statutory authority and has, as its primary responsibility, the duty of administering and allocating various funds for Ohio's legal aid programs.
-These programs provide direct civil legal assistance to low income Ohioans who qualify for services.
-The moneys contributed from the fund to the foundation are used for pro bono development and enhancement, technology enhancement and support, and performance assessments of legal aid programs.
+The Ohio Access to Justice Foundation is established pursuant to statutory authority and has, as its primary responsibility, the duty of administering and allocating various funds for Ohio's legal-aid programs.
+These programs provide direct civil legal assistance to low-income Ohioans who qualify for services.
+The moneys contributed from the fund to the foundation are used for pro bono development and enhancement, technology enhancement and support, and performance assessments of legal-aid programs.